vfmd/vfmd-spec/doc/specification.md

  8. If [current-position] is less than the length of the [input character sequence], go to [Step 3](#span-proc-step-3)

+The _text fragments_ identified in the above procedure should be handled as specified in [processing text fragments].

 <h3 id="procedure-for-identifying-link-tags">Procedure for identifying link tags</h3>